ShockOfWave/polyelectrolytes_recognition/README.md

 ![codesize](https://img.shields.io/github/languages/code-size/ShockOfWave/polyelectrolytes_recognition)
 ![GitHub repo size](https://img.shields.io/github/repo-size/ShockOfWave/polyelectrolytes_recognition)

-# Project Overview
+# Introduction

+This work is a [continuation](https://github.com/ShockOfWave/barcode) of research on the application of topological data analysis algorithms to atomic force microscopy data.
 This project created a classification model capable of determining the number of polyelectrolyte bilayers from AFM data.
 TDA methods were used to increase the quality and quantity of the training set.
-We used CNN and a perceptron based on the [PyTorch](https://pytorch.org) framework.
-Optimization was carried out using [Optuna](https://optuna.org).
+We used CNN and a perceptron based on the PyTorch framework.
+Optimization was carried out using Optuna.
+You can find out more about the use of TDA for real objects from material and surface sciences in the articles by Skorb, Nosonovsky, Zhukov, Aglikov, and Aliev.
+Links will be added later, as articles are published.
+You can find out more about the use of TDA for real objects from material and surface sciences in the articles by Skorb, Nosonovsky, Zhukov, Aglikov, and Aliev.
+Links will be added later, as articles are published.
+Details and description of the approach will be given in the article in the near future.

 # Installation and Setup